 The orchestra has for many years invited young people from schools in Brighton & Hove to attend an orchestral rehearsal in Brighton Dome Concert Hall during our main season.
 We are keen to introduce young people to the exciting sound world of classical music and to ensure that they have the opportunity to hear what an orchestra sounds like.
 Of course many of them will have heard the soundtracks to films without realising what produces the wonderful music that can have such a powerful effect on the emotions.

 Over the last three years, thanks to the financial support of the Fonthill Foundation, an educational charity, and donations by Friends of the Phil and retired educators, the orchestra has been able to expand its range of education events.
 Working with SoundCity, the Music Hub for Brighton & Hove, we have been able to provide 20 free interactive music workshops in local primary schools, given by members of the orchestra, bringing live music to over 1,000 children.

-This year’s workshops given by Brighton Phil musicians John Ellwood (trumpet) and Donna-Maria Landowski (percussion) took place in January and February focussing on Enescu’s Romanian Rhapsody No.1, an exciting piece of music full of vivid folk-tunes and gypsy rhythms.
+Last year’s workshops given by Brighton Phil musicians John Ellwood (trumpet) and Donna-Maria Landowski (percussion) took place in January and February 2017 focussing on Enescu’s Romanian Rhapsody No.1, an exciting piece of music full of vivid folk-tunes and gypsy rhythms.

 Children in Year 6 at Benfield Junior School came alive, listening intently when John Ellwood played the theme tunes from Harry Potter, Postman Pat & Star Wars, and becoming very excited when John let them blow into different mouth pieces.